DameenPerera/PowerPoint-Templates/README.md

-This is just a collection of power point templates only
+This is just a collection of power point templates